python-dugong/python-dugong/rst/coroutines.rst

 The `PollNeeded` instance contains information about the I/O request that the coroutine would like to perform.
-The `~PollNeeded.fd` attribute is a file descriptor, and the `~PollNeeded.mask` attribute is an :ref:`epoll <epoll-objects>` compatible event mask.
+The `~PollNeeded.fd` attribute is a file descriptor, and the `~PollNeeded.mask` attribute is an :ref:`poll <poll-objects>` compatible event mask.
 Therefore, a very simple way to wait for a coroutine to complete is to use a `~select.select` loop::

-  from select import select, POLLIN
+  from select import select
+  from dugong import POLLIN, POLLOUT

   # establish connection, send request, read response header